SanderShark/undetectllm/research.md

 This was not as good as id hoped, seems this is getting harder or they are learning from me.

 ## google/gemma-1.1-7b-it
-This is another instruction model created like Gemeni but open source
+This is another instruction model created like Gemeni but open-source

 ###### test data
 ```